fabiospampinato/vscode-projects-plus/README.md

   "projects.refreshDepth": 2, // Maximum depth to look at when refreshing "projects.refreshIgnoreFolders": ["node_modules",...], // Ignore these folders when refreshing
-  "projects.refreshRoots": ['/path/to/projects',...], // Root paths from where to start searching for projects "projects.sortGroups": true, // Sort groups alphabetically "projects.sortProjects": true, // Sort projects alphabetically "projects.groupsOnTop": true, // Display groups on top of projects.
+  "projects.refreshRoots": ['/path/to/projects',...], // Root paths from where to start searching for projects "projects.inferGroups": false, // Infer groups from the folder structure in the refresh paths "projects.sortGroups": true, // Sort groups alphabetically "projects.sortProjects": true, // Sort projects alphabetically "projects.groupsOnTop": true, // Display groups on top of projects.
 This cannot be false if either `sortGroups` or `sortProjects` is false